grocy/docs/tutorials/food.md

 ### Product groups

-Product groups is a way to sort and arrange your inventory.
-This is not strictly needed for use of Grocy but can be useful for browsing your virtual kitchen.
+Product groups are a way to sort and arrange your inventory.
+This is not strictly needed for use of Grocy, but can be useful for browsing your virtual kitchen.

 ![Product Groups](/images/productgroups.png)